jfloff/highroller-zf2/README.md

+##### I'm discontinuing this project in favor of more flexible approaches.
+For my own projects I've switched to [HighchartsPHP](https://github.com/ghunti/HighchartsPHP) with ease.
+I recommend you to also make the switch, since I won't be updating this packages with new features.
+Thank you all for your support!

 HighRoller for Zend Framework 2
 =======

 Package of Highroller by [@jmaclabs](https://twitter.com/#!/JMACLABS) ready for Zend Framework 2 integration via Composer.

 Introduction
 ------------